-The Rosacea Consensus panel (2017), comprised of international experts including representatives from the United States, published recommendations for rosacea treatment.
+In 2017, the Rosacea Consensus panel, comprised of international experts including representatives from the United States, published recommendations for rosacea treatment, comprised of international experts including representatives from the United States, published recommendations for rosacea treatment.
 The panel agreed that treatments should be based on phenotype.
 IPL and pulsed dye laser were recommended for persistent erythema, but not for transient erythema.
 Intense pulsed light and lasers were also recommended for telangiectasia rosacea.

-The panel updated their recommendations on rosacea treatment in 2019, agreeing that lasers were recommended for persistent centrofacial erythema.
-They also noted that "use of IPL and vascular lasers in darker skin phototypes requires consideration by a healthcare provider with experience..., as it can result in dyspigmentation."
-The panel also acknowledged that combining treatments could benefit patients with more severe rosacea and multiple rosacea features;

-however "there remains an ongoing need for more studies to support combination treatment use in rosacea."
+In 2019, the panel updated its recommendations on rosacea treatment, agreeing that lasers were recommended for persistent centrofacial erythema.
+They also noted that the "use of IPL and vascular lasers in darker skin phototypes requires consideration by a healthcare provider with experience..., as it can result in dyspigmentation."
+The panel also acknowledged that combining treatments could benefit individuals with more severe rosacea and multiple rosacea features; however "there remains an ongoing need for more studies to support combination treatment use in rosacea."